 The Trust has responsibility for ensuring that the information/data processed across these sites and services, which includes your personal and sensitive (special category) data is processed in accordance with the principles of Data Protection Legislation and more recently the General Data Protection Regulations (GDPR).

-The purpose of this Privacy Statement is to:
+The purpose of this Privacy Notice is to:

 - Inform you why we collect information about you

 - Inform you how we use your personal information

 - Explain who we share your personal information with

 - Explain how you can restrict the disclosure of information

 - Inform you about our communication services e.g. text messaging, patient portal